-A: All downloads of DPA contain the ability to monitor SQL Server, Oracle, DB2, and Sybase on bare metal, VMware, Windows, or Linux/UNIX.
+A: All downloads of DPA contain the ability to monitor SQL Server, Oracle, MySQL, DB2, and SAP ASE on bare metal, VMware, Windows, or Linux/UNIX.
 There are only two different downloads of DPA: one for Windows, and oone for Linux/UNIX installation.

 - See database performance information for specific application within the SolarWinds Orion interface

 - Identify performance bottlenecks in both Amazon RDS and databases running on EC2 instances

 - Simplified deployment using a pre-configured Amazon Machine Image (AMI)